dylanreedx/wallet_os/docs/tickets/KANBAN.md

 - Click on any ticket to view detailed information
 - Move tickets between columns as work progresses
 - Update this board when ticket status changes
 - UI refinement: Category Breakdown reworked to reduce vertical footprint using shadcn components (Button, Dialog, Card)
+- **2025-11-06**: Vertical spacing compacting initiative - 5 new tickets created (P4-013 through P4-017) to transform ExpensesPage into ultra-compact, information-dense layout inspired by professional data tables and project boards